 String inverters do the exact same thing that microinverters do, but they do it at a different location.
 They’re often installed on the side of the house near the main switchboard.
 It’s one piece of technology that does the converting instead of independent components mounted beneath the solar panels (microinverters).

-Advantages of Solar String Inverters
+What Are the Advantages of Solar String Inverters?

-A string inverter system that outputs 6 kW of power will cost less per kilowatt than a microinverter system that outputs the same amount of power.
+A string inverter system that outputs 6kW of power will cost less per kilowatt than a microinverter system that outputs the same amount of power.
 This is especially true for larger installations with customers who have larger energy needs.

 Installation: String inverters are a well-established technology with lots of companies offering availability, installation, and upkeep.
 Just about anyone working in solar can install them because string inverters have been around since the beginning of solar.
 Many electricians know how to install them.